particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-firmware.md

 ```

 Your firmware can register functions to be called during sleep-related events.
-The callback function has this prototype and the `TrackerSleepContext` specifies information about the sleep.
+The callback function has this prototype and the `EdgeSleepContext` specifies information about the sleep.
 Note that the data passed to the callback is a copy of the current state; you cannot affect a change by modifying it directly.

 - `reason` The reason for the call, so a single callback function can be registered for multiple purposes.

-  - `TrackerSleepReason::PREPARE_SLEEP` Preparing to sleep.
+  - `EdgeSleepReason::PREPARE_SLEEP` Preparing to sleep.
 You should put lengthy operations and anything that changes the sleep duration here.
-  - `TrackerSleepReason::CANCEL_SLEEP` Sleep was started, but then canceled.
+  - `EdgeSleepReason::CANCEL_SLEEP` Sleep was started, but then canceled.
 If you turned off peripherals in `PREPARE_SLEEP`, turn then back on.
-  - `TrackerSleepReason::SLEEP` Last step before sleep.
+  - `EdgeSleepReason::SLEEP` Last step before sleep.
 Avoid doing anything lengthy here.
-  - `TrackerSleepReason::WAKE` Just woke from sleep.
+  - `EdgeSleepReason::WAKE` Just woke from sleep.
-  - `TrackerSleepReason::STATE_TO_CONNECTING` for state change handlers, entering the CONNECTING state.
+  - `EdgeSleepReason::STATE_TO_CONNECTING` for state change handlers, entering the CONNECTING state.
-  - `TrackerSleepReason::STATE_TO_EXECUTION` for state change handlers, entering the EXECUTION state.
+  - `EdgeSleepReason::STATE_TO_EXECUTION` for state change handlers, entering the EXECUTION state.
-  - `TrackerSleepReason::STATE_TO_SLEEP` for state change handlers, entering the SLEEP state.
+  - `EdgeSleepReason::STATE_TO_SLEEP` for state change handlers, entering the SLEEP state.
-  - `TrackerSleepReason::STATE_TO_SHUTDOWN` for state change handlers, entering the SHUTDOWN state (about to enter shipping mode).
+  - `EdgeSleepReason::STATE_TO_SHUTDOWN` for state change handlers, entering the SHUTDOWN state (about to enter shipping mode).

 - `loop` Incremented on each call to loop.
 - `lastSleepMs` The last time, in milliseconds, the system went to sleep.